RhizomeDB/spec/README.md

 └─────────────────────────────────────────────────────────┘
 ```

-PomoDB choses to implement this as a the following stack:
+PomoDB chooses to implement this as a the following stack:

 ```
 ┌─────────────────────────────────────────────────────────┐